apache/spark/CI.rst

 main purpose of the job is to check if there was no impact of external dependency changes on the Apache Airflow code (for example transitive dependencies released that fail the build).
-It also checks if the Docker images can be build from the scratch (again - to see if some dependencies have not changed - for example downloaded package releases etc. Another reason for the nightly build is that the builds tags most recent main with ``nightly-main`` tag so that DockerHub build can pick up the moved tag and prepare a nightly public main build in the DockerHub registry.
-The ``v1-10-test`` branch images are build in DockerHub when pushing ``v1-10-stable`` manually.
+It also checks if the Docker images can be build from the scratch (again - to see if some dependencies have not changed - for example downloaded package releases etc.

 All runs consist of the same jobs, but the jobs behave slightly differently or they are skipped in different run categories.
 Here is a summary of the run categories with regards of the jobs they are running.